Zimbabwe: Independence era (1980–present)

-In December 2017 the website Zimbabwe News, calculating the cost of the Mugabe era using various statistics, said that at the time of independence in 1980, the country was growing economically at about five per cent a year, and had done so for quite a long time.
-If this rate of growth had been maintained for the next 37 years, Zimbabwe would have in 2016 a GDP of US$52 billion.
+In December 2017, the website Zimbabwe News, calculating the cost of the Mugabe era using various statistics, said that at the time of independence in 1980, the country was growing economically at about five per cent a year, and had done so for quite a long time.
+If this rate of growth had been maintained for the next 37 years, Zimbabwe would have, in 2016, a GDP of US$52 billion.
 Instead it had a formal sector GDP of only US$14 billion, a cost of US$38 billion in lost growth.
 The population growth in 1980 was among the highest in Africa at about 3.5 per cent per annum, doubling every 21 years.
 Had this growth been maintained, the population would have been 31 million.
 Instead, as of 2018, it is about 13 million.
 The discrepancies were believed to be partly caused by death from starvation and disease, and partly due to decreased fertility.
 The life expectancy has halved, and deaths from politically motivated violence sponsored by the government exceed 200,000 since 1980.
 The Mugabe government has directly or indirectly caused the deaths of at least three million Zimbabweans in 37 years.
-According to World Food Programme, over two million people are facing starvation because of the recent droughts the country is going through.
+According to the World Food Programme, over two million people are facing starvation because of the recent droughts the country is going through.

 In 2018, President Mnangagwa announced that his government would seek to rejoin the Commonwealth, which is as of 2023 conducting a fact-finding mission prior to asking the Secretary-General to issue a recommendation.

-On 6 September 2019, former president Robert Mugabe died in Singapore, aged 95.